rdsea/bigdataplatforms/tutorials/spark/README.md

 * How would you manage input for Spark programs?
 ### Data for Spark programs
 In our exercises, data for Spark programs are in Hadoop Filesystem.
-Check Hadoop Filesystem to make sure that the files are available, e.g.
+Check Hadoop Filesystem to make sure that the files are available, e.g. [If the files are not available in hdfs then copy it from the users directory to hdfs, Name of the example file : Taxi_Trips_-_2019_20250207.csv, you can change the name of file as convenient]
 ```
 $hdfs dfs -ls hdfs:///user/mybdp
 hdfs dfs -ls hdfs:///user/mybdp/nytaxi2019.csv